umutambyi-gad/Hittechsolutiongroup/README.md

 Website of Hit tech solution group in Rwanda

 ## Description
-Hit tech solution group is Information Technology company from Rwanda which has many services like coding as services, website design and development, CCTV camera installation and many more just visit the [web here](https://hittechsolutiongroup.herokuapp.com) for more information.
+Hit tech solution group is Information Technology company from Rwanda which has many services like coding as services, website design and development, CCTV camera installation and many more just visit the [official website here](https://hittechsolutiongroup.herokuapp.com) for more information.

 ## Author
 **Website:** [umutambyigad](https://umutambyigad.herokuapp.com) <br>